 10.1.3 Tax on Terminal Illness benefits

-Where you receive a Terminal Illness benefit, the amount paid is tax free.
-You should obtain your own independent advice in relation to this.
+Where you receive a Terminal Illness benefit, the amount paid is tax free if withdrawn within the certification period.
+You should obtain your own financial advice in relation to receiving a Terminal Illness benefit.